micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 "Whatever I tell you in the dark, speak in the light; and what you hear in the ear, preach on the housetops.

 ###### 28
 And do not fear those who kill the body but cannot kill the soul.
-But rather fear Him who is able to destroy both soul and body in [^h]hell.
+But rather fear Him who is able to destroy both soul and body in hell.

 ###### 29
-Are not two sparrows sold for a [^i]copper coin?
+Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father's will.

 ###### 30
 But the very hairs of your head are all numbered.